the-kakfa-dude/abides/python3/py_db_sonar/README.md

 ## Database
 ### Starting
-Start that Postgres database now, since the first time you do this, it can be slow.
+Start the Postgres database now, since the first time you do this, it can be slow.
 ```bash
 ./start-db.sh ; tail -F postgres.log.txt
 ```